Leog004/chief-stone-construction/src/data/projects/project-06.md

           alt: "image"
 ---

-This project involved a full fencing solution for a commercial property, including custom gate installation and a durable framing system built to withstand high traffic and heavy-duty use.
+This project involved a fencing solution for a commercial property, including custom gate installation and a durable framing system built to withstand high traffic and heavy-duty use.
 The result is a clean, secure, and professional finish that enhances both functionality and curb appeal.

-🛠️ Scope of Work
+Scope of Work

-Complete teardown of existing barrier (if applicable) Installed steel post system for commercial durability Framed and constructed full perimeter fencing with treated pickets Built and mounted custom access gates with heavy-duty steel hinges Finished with paint for uniform visual integration and weather resistance
+Collaboration with owner and general contractor for clear layout Installed steel post system for commercial durability Framed and constructed full perimeter fencing with pickets to match existing section Built and mounted custom access gates with heavy-duty steel hinges Finished with a color match stain for uniform visual integration, longevity, and weather resistance

-🔧 Materials & Build Details
+Materials & Build Details

 Steel posts & metal hardware for long-term structural strength Pressure-treated wood pickets, offering resistance to rot, warping, and wear